jsilverdev/config_props_extractor/README.md

   dart pub global run coverage:test_with_coverage --function-coverage --branch-coverage
 ```

-Finally if you want to see generated html, use lcov on [linux](https://github.com/linux-test-project/lcov) and [mac](https://formulae.brew.sh/formula/lcov), if you are on windows use [jgenhtml](https://github.com/ricksbrown/jgenhtml) and then run
+If you want to see a way to visualize this in a html page, you can use lcov for [Linux](https://github.com/linux-test-project/lcov) or [Mac](https://formulae.brew.sh/formula/lcov).
+If you are on Windows, you can use [jgenhtml](https://github.com/ricksbrown/jgenhtml) and then run

 ```bash
   genhtml -o coverage coverage/lcov.info